What is Six Sigma project management?

 • Rodriguez, D. (2020, September 2).
 A Beginner’s Guide to the Six Sigma Principles.
 Invensis Learning Blog.
 Retrieved April 21, 2022, from https://www.invensislearning.com/blog/six-sigma-principles-beginners-guide/

 • The Council for Six Sigma Certification.
 (2018).
-SIX SIGMA A complete Step-by-Step Guide (July 2018 ed.). https://www.sixsigmacouncil.org/wp-content/uploads/2018/08/Six-Sigma-A-Complete-Step-by-Step-Guide.pdf
+SIX SIGMA A Complete Step-by-Step Guide (July 2018 ed.). https://www.sixsigmacouncil.org/wp-content/uploads/2018/08/Six-Sigma-A-Complete-Step-by-Step-Guide.pdf

 • The Council for Six Sigma Certification. (n.d.).
 What is Six Sigma?
 Retrieved May 10, 2022, from https://www.sixsigmacouncil.org/six-sigma-definition/